aclu-national/voter-apple-wallet/README.md

 $ node pkpass.js
 ```

-You that will generate a new file called `pass.pkpass` that you can drag and drop onto the iOS Simulator app.
+That will generate a new file called `pass.pkpass` that you can drag and drop onto the iOS Simulator app to view.